j2store/userguide/app_additionalfee.md

 **Name of the fee:** Enter the name for additional fee.
 The value given here will be displayed during checkout.

+**Geozone:** Restrict applying additional charge based region.
+If you wants to apply extra charge only for customers from United States, then create the geozone for US and assign it here.

+**User IDs:** You could also apply the charge only to specific customer by adding user id of the customers here.
+You can add multiple user ids with comma(,) separated.

+**User groups:** It is also possible to restrict additional fee by user group.
+The additional fee will be applicable to the customers belongs to the user group selected here.

 **Amount:** Enter the amount to be charged.

+**Fee value type:** Choose whether the additional charge should be the fixed price or based on percentage.

+**Category list:** If you would like to apply the extra charge by category wise, then all you have to do is select the category to which the additional fee should be applied.

+**Apply when category product quantity is greater than or equal to and Apply if category product quantity is less than or equal to:** If you wants to apply the fee for the particular quantity range of the product from the particular category chosen above, specify the quantity range here.

 **Apply when total order quantity is greater than or equal to:** Enter the quantity range.
 For example, set quantity range **2**.
 So additional fee will be applied when the quantity reaches **2** or **above 2**.